-Instead, you need to employ Terraform expression.
-It is a mechanism that returns a value – be it a simple text or in our case, a reference pointing to another point in the code.
+Instead, you need to employ a Terraform expression.
+This is a mechanism that returns a value – be it simple text or, in our case, a reference pointing to another point in the code.
 In order to retrieve the ID of the security group created, the following syntax will be used:

 <PROVIDER>_<TYPE>.<NAME>.<ATTRIBUTE>,

-where similarly to our previous step, PROVIDER is the name of the cloud provider (AWS in our case), TYPE indicates the resource type (server, security group), NAME identifies a particular resource.
-ATTRIBUTE can be either an argument of the resource in question or one of its available attributes (different fields can be put at disposal depending on the resource type – you need to refer to AWS’ documentation for a list of attributes).
-We are interested in the security group’s ID so the expression takes the following form:
+where similarly to our previous step, PROVIDER is the name of the cloud provider (AWS in our case), TYPE indicates the resource type (server, security group), and NAME identifies a particular resource.
+ATTRIBUTE can be either an argument of the resource in question or one of its available attributes (different fields can be used depending on the resource type – you need to refer to AWS’ documentation for a list of attributes).
+We are interested in the security group’s ID, so the expression takes the following form:

 aws_security_group.instance.id